Rxswyers/Rack-o/Test/README.txt

 visible when it's their turn, or just to paint the racks off of the view of the applet and then swap the bounds when it's their turn.
 The info panels are a little easier, because they are all shown at once, so I can just swap the bounds and it looks fine.

+I chose to add the InfoPanels in a copy of the Racko.java and test it with only 2 players to start.
+It appears that there was a bug that didn't happen in my command line version of the game, which used the same code as the GUI.
+The Computer kept only drawing from the draw pile in the GUI, but drew from both in the command line.
+I had to debug and eventually tracked the error in the Computer class.